henk717/uftc/Readme.md

 ## Features

 - Simple UI, your users only see a login screen and a shutdown button just like you'd want!
-- Admin options are present but hidden behind secret passwords.
+- Admin options are present but hidden behind special usernames.
-- Users can use the "ping" password to ping the remote server including a full trace route.
+- Users can use the "ping" username/password to ping the remote server including a full trace route.
 You don't have to guess where the connection goes wrong just let them send you a picture.
 - Error messages that make sense and include your own helpdesk info, your users know exactly who to contact and what to say (Written by an experienced sysadmin who also does first line support).
 - Disk image that is not machine bound, you can capture it any time and redeploy your config on other machines.
 Hostnames change automatically based on the wired adapters mac address.
 - Optimized RDP defaults, rdp will just work out of the box with optimal quality.
 If you need to customize this further the option is available.